 Seen AND Heard

-Challenging the “seen and not heard” ideology that undermines young people, this program encourages self-advocacy through literacy among young Mississippians of various backgrounds and age levels.
-The MLP partners with Mississippi schools, churches, and other organizations to recruit students who are gifted writers, videographers, orators, photographers, and visual artists.
-Selected candidates receive training on multi-literacies and multimodal texts, mentoring, and publishing opportunities.
+Challenging the “seen and not heard” ideology that undermines young people, this program encourages self-advocacy through literacy among young Mississippians.
+The MLP partners with Mississippi schools, churches, and other organizations to recruit youth of various backgrounds, from early childhood education to middle school.

 Let's See AND Hear our youth in Mississippi!